-Coaching is about helping team member discover their own potential and elevate themselves from their current position of skill level to next position.
+Coaching is about helping team members discover their own potential and elevate themselves from their current position of skill level to the next position.

-Coaching includes counseling to help people change their mindset about a situation and help perform better.
+Coaching includes counseling to help people change their mindset about a situation and help them perform better.

 11. Conflict management

 “The better able team members are to engage, speak, listen, hear, interpret, and respond constructively, the more likely their teams are to leverage conflict rather than be leveled by it.”